 Major cities in Central Eastern Europe have elected liberal and progressive mayors.
 But, writes Veronica Anghel, socially conservative attitudes and voting patterns are unlikely to shift at national level across the region

 Under the Biden administration, the EU stands to have an ally against authoritarian tendencies in some Central and Eastern European countries writes Veronica Anghel.
 But US involvement will not be transformative

 She has been awarded fellowships at Stanford University (Fulbright), the Institute for Human Sciences Vienna, the Institute for Central Europe Vienna, the University of Bordeaux and the Institute for Government in Vienna.

-She comments on current affairs related to rule of law and party politics in Central Eastern Europe for numerous blogs and news outlets (Encompass-Europe.com, Presidential-Power.com, The Guardian, Financial Times, etc.) and analysis units (The Economist Intelligence Unit, Oxford Analytica, etc).
+She comments on current affairs related to rule of law and party politics in Central Eastern Europe for blogs and news outlets (Encompass-Europe.com, Presidential-Power.com, The Guardian, Financial Times, New York Times, etc.) and analysis units (The Economist Intelligence Unit, Oxford Analytica, etc).